lPen88/tesi/tesi.md

 * self-supervised training: while the normalisation and patching processes are nearly identical, a masking process randomly masks a fraction of the input patches.
 The model is then trained to recover these missing patches.
 Afterwards, the pretrained model is finetuned through the "prediction" workflow.

 The patching process is identical to PatchTST, although the self-supervised training, in contrast to supervised, needs patches to be strictly non-overlapping.

+The TSMixer backbone will take in the several patches and produce an output embedding, which will then be used by either the prediction or pretrain head to forecast the future values (or missing patches); it's inner working will not be discussed in this work, please refer to IBM's paper for more information.

+\[conclusion TODO\]

 ### 2.1.5 Granite FlowState